lucasw2025/lucasw2025/README.md

 I am currently using GitHub, as my access to Roblox, site, forums, app, and studio have been cut off 😿.

-If my access to Roblox wasn't cut off, I would be an awesome plugin🧩 and experience🌎 developer. 😁
+If my access to Roblox wasn't cut off, I would be desire to be an awesome plugin🧩 and experience🌎 developer. 😁

+I can also use Microsoft Paint🎨 pretty well.

 [My Roblox Avatar]